tahashieenavaz/aftab/README.md

 ## Hardware

+[Nvidia A40](https://www.nvidia.com/en-us/data-center/a40) GPUs were used to run all the experiments in this experiment.

 | Specification | Details |
 |--------------|----------|
 | GPU Memory | 48 GB GDDR6 with error-correcting code (ECC) |